 We chose the 2000-2006 period for examination because not all court cases filed by the SEC prior to 2000 were available on its website and because we limited our sample to financial executives who became involved in accounting fraud before the enactment of the Sarbanes-Oxley Act (SOX) but had not been on trial and had not received final judgments until after SOX.
 The year 2006 represented a cut-off line for many financial executives who received final judgments.
-Financial executives who became involved in our sample for a number of reasons.
+Financial executives who became involved in accounting fraud cases after the passage of the SOX were not included in our sample for a number of reasons.
 First, SOX could have influenced the behavior of financial executives in the reporting setting.
 For example, the post-SOX certification requirement of CFO's may have created more executive awareness and altered their decision-making, as intended.
 Second, this study was initiated in 2011 and identifying a sufficient number of post-SOX executives who were put on trial, received final judgments, and served jail time would have required a much longer time frame to complete the study.
-Third, combining pre- and post-SOX financial executives in our sample would have increased the level of complexity to analyze the interview narratives, identify emerging themes across pre- and post-SOX cases, and extrapolate factors that are 'unique' to pre- or post-SOX period.
+Third, combining pre- and post-SOX financial executives in our sample would have increased the level of complexity to analyze the interview narratives, identify emerging themes across preand post-SOX cases, and extrapolate factors that are 'unique' to pre- or post-SOX period.
 Finally, major cases of financial misreporting by public companies were somewhat common in the years leading up to SOX, but relatively rare in the initial post-SOX period.
-Interviewees